 The simplest carbohydrates which cannot be hydrolysed into smaller molecules are called monosaccharides.
 Their general formula is (CH2O)n, where n = 3 – 7

 Why cannot vitamin C be stored in our body?

 Vitamin C cannot be stored in our body because it is a water-soluble vitamin.
 It gets excreted from the body through sweat or urine.
 So, they must be supplied in the diet regularly.

 What are the expected products of the hydrolysis of lactose?

 What is a glycosidic linkage?

-The two monosaccharide units are joined together through an oxide linkage formed by loss of a molecule of water.
+The two monosaccharide units are joined together through an oxide linkage formed by the loss of a molecule of water.
 Such a linkage between two monosaccharide units through an oxygen atom is called glycosidic linkage.

 Where does the water present in the egg go after boiling the egg?

-A process that changes the physical and biological properties of proteins without affecting the chemical composition of protein is called denaturation of proteins.
+A process that changes the physical and biological properties of proteins without affecting the chemical composition of proteins is called the denaturation of proteins.
 In an egg, denaturation of protein is the coagulation of albumin present in the white of an egg.
 When an egg is boiled, the globular proteins (albumin of egg white) coagulate (denature) to a rubber-like insoluble mass.
 This insoluble mass absorbs all water present in the egg as it makes hydrogen bonds with it.